 Before the meeting, the company issues an official “call to meeting” to shareholders, usually on the company website, in government bulletins (like the “BORME”, the official reporter of Spain’s companies registry) and in the news.
 The company can also send a meeting notice directly to its shareholders.

-The general meeting announcement will include the date and time of the meeting, format (in person, virtually or hybrid, which may be subject to special conditions set out in the bylaws), agenda, ways to participate and other details.
+The call to meeting will show the date and time of the meeting; if it will be in-person, virtual or hybrid (which may be subject to special conditions set out in the company bylaws); the meeting agenda; and how to participate.